-The raster display technology requires braking down the graphic primitives into pixels within the raster.
+The raster display technology requires to brake down graphic primitives into pixels within the raster.
 This process is called rastering.
 This is usually done by the graphics hardware.
 It is, however, useful to understand how this process works in order to be able to achieve good graphics performance.